parrotbait/CorkWeather/README.md

 * Offline mode/testing
 * Fastlane integration
 * Documentation
+* Use Codeable instead of toArray/fromArray for reading/writing model objects
 * Add tap actions to see weather for the next few days
 * General code cleanup
 * MVVM implementation.
 I'm still not very comfortable with the MVVM implemented here.
 For two reasons.